Updated On

 Home Warranty Pros and Cons

-A home warranty is a supplement to your home insurance.
-While a homeowners insurance policy covers unexpected damage to your home — such as from a fire, tornado, earthquake, etc. — a home warranty helps offset the cost of repairing or replacing home systems and appliances that fail due to normal wear and tear.
+A home warranty supplements your home insurance.
+A homeowners insurance policy covers unexpected damage to your home — such as from a fire, tornado, or earthquake.
+A home warranty plan helps offset the cost of repairing or replacing home systems and appliances that fail due to normal wear and tear.

-Since home appliances and systems can break down at the most unexpected times, a home warranty can be worth it for peace of mind alone.
-Instead of paying thousands of dollars when critical systems like your water heater or cooling system break, your home warranty provider will send a technician to your home and cover the cost to get it up and running again.
+Since home appliances and systems can break down at the most unexpected times, a home warranty provides peace of mind.
+Instead of paying thousands of dollars when critical systems like your water heater or cooling system break, call your home warranty provider.
+They will send a technician to your home and, depending on the issue, cover the cost to get it up and running again.

 Home Warranty Pros

 A home warranty has many advantages.
 For example, if you don’t have a home emergency fund, a broken system or appliance can drain your bank account.
-But with a home warranty plan, you don’t have to worry about spending all your money to get your systems back up and running.
-Other major advantages of home warranties include:
+When you have home warranty coverage, you don’t have to worry about spending all your money to get your systems back up and running.
+Further benefits of home warranties include:

 • Cover the cost to repair or replace home systems and appliances.
-You can choose a home warranty plan that covers your major home systems and appliances, such as your HVAC, electrical systems, plumbing and kitchen appliances.
+Repair or replacement of major home systems and appliances can be very expensive.
+Most home warranty plans cover your systems, such as your HVAC, electrical, plumbing, and kitchen appliances.

 • Provides peace of mind.
-If you have an older home, a home warranty can give you peace of mind knowing you will not have to drain your emergency fund if one of your appliances breaks down.
+If you have an older home, you will likely have older systems and appliances.
+A home warranty gives peace of mind, knowing you will not have to drain your emergency fund if one breaks down.

 • Easily get technicians to your home.
-When an appliance or system breaks down in your home, you want a professional sent to your home as soon as possible.
-Instead of calling around to every plumber or electrician in town, your service provider will do the work for you.
+When an appliance or system breaks down in your home, you want a professional to come quickly.
+Instead of researching and finding qualified plumbers or electricians, your home warranty provider will do the work for you.

 Home Warranty Resources